 7 inch and 12 inch vinyl artwork templates, as well as the free center label templates, can be downloaded anytime from the RPM Records Homepage.
 If you are interested in any other options we can send you the correct template.

-What are the most common mistakes that can occur?
 How can you check if the cover art design is correct before you submit it?
+What are the most common mistakes?

 Be sure to check if you are happy with the design, the colours, and the layout, by printing the final vinyl design template on a regular printer.
 That way, you can make the needed adjustments before sending it to the pressing plant.
 For example, examine if the fonts have a proper size balance in the artwork.